csswizardry/csswizardry.github.com/_posts/2012-08-07-tags-in-css-files.md

 wordpress_id: 3815
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- OOCSS
-- Tips
-- Tricks
+  - Code Quality
 ---

 When working with large (and particularly OO) CSS your chunks of code in a